-  - For Android apps, the short description (80 characters) does not generally appear in the search results, but shows on the app listing underneath the screenshots, right above the long description.
+- For Android apps, the short description (80 characters) does not generally appear in the search results but shows on the app listing underneath the screenshots, right above the long description.

 3. iOS Keyword Field

 Just like in the old SEO days, there is a 100-character keyword field for iOS apps.
-The keywords, invisible to users, are a main ranking factor and help Apple decide when to show your app in the search results.
+The keyword(s), invisible to users, is a main ranking factor and helps Apple decide when to show your app in the search results.

 4. Long Description

 In the Apple App Store, the long description is not a ranking factor.
-As a result, when writing a long description for your iOS app, you can be creative, speak to your brand and really focus on explaining to users why they should download your app.
+As a result, when writing a long description for your iOS app, you can be creative, speak to your brand, and really focus on explaining to users why they should download your app.

 While keyword optimization is a vital part of ASO, there are many other factors which can impact your app’s ranking and visibility in the app stores.
-With AppTweak’s ASO Intelligence tool, it is much easier to ensure you don’t neglect any other critical ASO elements.
+With AppTweak’s ASO Intelligence tool, it is much easier to ensure that you don’t neglect any other critical ASO elements.

 For general keywords, screenshots are not displayed in the Google Play search results.
-But for some branded searches, the search results show the app icon, app title, ratings and reviews, screenshots or video and the short description.
+But for some branded searches, the search results show the app icon, app title, ratings and reviews, screenshots or video, and the short description.

-Examples of connected screenshots from Airbnb, Shazam and Waze
+Examples of connected screenshots from Airbnb, Shazam, and Waze.

 6. App Previews (iOS) vs Promo Videos (Android)

-Apple maintains very strict guidelines for the preview videos.
+Apple maintains strict guidelines for the preview videos.
 They should be short and to the point and show a user’s journey when they use the app.
 You can add up to 3 preview videos in either portrait or landscape mode.
-Only the first one will show in the search results, the other two videos will show on the app page before the screenshots.
+Only the first one will show in the search results; the other two videos will show on the app page before the screenshots.

-You can only add one video and it is advised to have it shot in landscape mode (YouTube’s format).
+You can only add one video, and it is advised to have it shot in landscape mode (YouTube’s format).
 Google also allows more creative freedom when it comes to videos.
 You can show off your in-app experience or highlight how users can benefit from downloading your apps.
 Monetization must be turned off.

 You can use AppTweak to see the top 10 backlinks linking to your or your competitor’s app webpage.